JoshWComeau

 Result

 Link to this heading5.
-Sensible media defaults
+Improve media defaults

 img, picture, video, canvas, svg {